 The games are a multi-sport festival event to help promote the need for Organ & Tissue donation.
 The purpose is to show the world that transplantation is a treatment that does indeed work.

-Source: Donate Life America - Facts and Figures (September 2013)
+Source: United Network for Organ Sharing - Facts and Figures

-The Transplant Games of America is the organizer for the Transplant Games.
+The Transplant Games of America is the producer of the Donate Life Transplant Games.

 For more information please contact:

 Transplant Games of America (616) 356-2331 or email email@example.com

 The 2018 Transplant Games of America is still in the planning process.
 Date is TBD.

 The 2018 Transplant Games of America is still in the planning process.
 Location is TBD.

 Anyone can participate in the games REGARDLESS of where you live.
 This means international participants can participate if they wish.
 If you are both a transplant recipient and team leader you are welcome to participate as well!
 To participate as an athlete you must meet the following* requirements: